 └───────────────────────┘ └──────────────────────────┘

-• Idea: Trust and leverage the model’s own long-context processing ability by feeding the complete, uncompressed conversation history
+• Idea: Trust and leverage the model’s own long-context processing capability by feeding the complete, uncompressed conversation history as input

 • Implementation:

-• Keep recent conversations: Fully retain the most recent interaction history (Context Window)
+• Keep recent conversations: Fully retain the recent interaction history (Context Window)

-• Compress long-term memory: Use Linear Attention and related techniques to automatically compress distant conversation history into Latent Space
+• Compress long-term memory: Use techniques such as Linear Attention to automatically compress distant conversation history into latent space

-• Extract key snippets: Use Sparse Attention and related techniques to automatically extract the snippets most relevant to the current task from distant conversation history
+• Extract key segments: Use techniques such as Sparse Attention to let the model automatically extract segments from distant conversation history that are most relevant to the current task

-• Pros: Easiest to implement; preserves original information details to the greatest extent
+• Advantages: Easiest to implement and preserves original information details to the greatest extent

 2. Text-form extraction (RAG)